Cardiac Rehabilitation: Exercise

 Benefits of strength training

-Strength training has many benefits for you during your recovery and rehabilitation.
+Strength training has many benefits for you during your recovery and in cardiac rehab.
+Strength training can:

 Author: Healthwise Staff